 Protein and Diabetes

-Protein Needs for Diabetics
+Protein for Diabetics

 People with diabetes do not need any more protein than a person without it.
 The recommended amount is that between 10-35% of your calories should come from protein.
 This would mean if you eat 2000 calories per day, you need to eat between 50-175 grams of protein.
 You may need more or less depending on your weight, activity level, and age.

-Best Protein for Diabetics
+Good Sources of Protein for Diabetics

 The best protein choices for diabetics that do not have a significant amount of carbohydrates or fat include: